discus-lang/shimmer/doc/Primitives.md

 ``#list-snoc (#list %a %b) %c ==> #list %a %b %c``.

 Appends an element to the end of a list.
-If the second argument is not a list then stuck.
+If the first argument is not a list then stuck.

 ``#list-append (#list %a %b) (#list %c %d) ==> #list %a %b %c %d``.

 Appends two lists.
-If the arguments are not lists then stuck.
+If both arguments are not lists then stuck.

 ``#list-uncons (#list %a %b %c) (\x xs. %split x xs) ==> %split %a (#list %b %c)``.